kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 ## Central Application Connectivity Validator

-Application Connectivity Validator verifies the subject of the client certificate.
+Central Application Connectivity Validator verifies the subject of the client certificate.
 It is deployed for all Applications in ```kyma-system``` namespace, and proxies requests to Application Registry and Event Publisher.

 ## Connector Service